Iphis: Mythology

 Isis changing the sex of Iphis.
 Engraving by Bauer, 1703.

 According to Ovid's Metamorphoses, in the city of Phaistos, there lived an honorable man named Ligdus and his pregnant wife, Telethusa.
 As Telethusa's due date drew near, Ligdus informed her of his desire for a son, since the couple could not afford a dowry for a daughter.
 He also warned her, that if the child was female, she would have to be put to death.
 Telethusa tried in vain to change her husband's mind, but Ligdus, despite his own despair, held firm.

 However, Telethusa was soon visited in the middle of the night by the Egyptian goddess Isis, along with a train of other gods: Anubis, Bastet, Apis, Harpocrates, Osiris, and the Egyptian serpent.
 Isis advised her despondent follower to disobey her husband's orders and keep the child, regardless of its sex.
 Isis also promised to aid Telethusa and her child in any future troubles.
 When Telethusa gave birth to a girl, she concealed the infant's sex from her husband and conspired with her nursemaid to raise her child as a son.
 The child was named Iphis, a name Telethusa secretly rejoiced in, as it was gender neutral.

-When Iphis turned 13, Ligdus, still ignorant of Iphis's true sex, arranged for her to marry Ianthe, daughter of Telestes, who was "praised by all the women of Phaistos for the dower of her unequalled beauty."
-The two youths, who had been instructed alongside each other and shared the same teachers, fell deeply in love with the other.
+When Iphis turned 13, Ligdus, still ignorant of Iphis' true sex, arranged for her to marry the daughter of Telestes, Ianthe, who was "praised by all the women of Phaistos for the dower of her unequalled beauty."
+The two young women, who had been instructed alongside each other and shared the same teachers, fell deeply in love.
 As described by Ovid, Ianthe waited in confidence for their promised union, believing she would wed a man.
 In contrast, Iphis loved Ianthe without hope, burdened by the knowledge of her womanhood.
 As Iphis lamented to the goddess Juno and the god Hymenaios: